Verbozeteam/arduino/README.md

 Arduino controller code

+# Requirements
+To be able to use the mega2560_256 board, you need to create a new board in your boards.txt (in the Arduino library base) which is a copy of mega2560 except the name (now mega2560_256, duh) and `mega2560.build.core=arduino` becomes `mega2560_256.build.core=arduino_bigserial`.
+Then you need to copy `..../hardware/arduino/cores/arduino/` to `..../hardware/arduino/cores/arduino_bigserial/` and in the new directory edit `HardwareSerial.cpp` to change `#define SERIAL_BUFFER_SIZE 64` to `#define SERIAL_BUFFER_SIZE 256`.

 # Uploading the code to an Arduino
 Run `./upload.sh <board>` where board is any implemented board (such as "mega2560").